WHY IT MATTERS: Issues at stake in election

 IRAN

-Last year’s nuclear deal with Tehran has removed for now the threat of a U.S.-Iranian military confrontation.
+Last year’s nuclear deal with Tehran has significantly reduced for now the threat of a U.S.-Iranian military confrontation.
 But the deal rests on shaky ground.

 The accord curtailed Iran’s nuclear program, pulling it back from atomic weapons capability in exchange for the end of many economic sanctions.